syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Group.md

 ## Add Group from stencil

-Groups can be predefined and added to the stencil and can be dropped into the Diagram when needed.
-For more information about adding Nodes from Stencil, refer to the [Stencil](/wpf/sfdiagram/stencil "Stencil") and [BPMN-Shapes-Palette](/wpf/sfdiagram/BPMN-Shapes/BPMN-Shapes-Palette "BPMN-Shapes-Palette").
+Groups can be predefined and added to the stencil and can be dropped into the diagram when needed.
+For more information about adding the nodes from Stencil, refer to the [Stencil](/wpf/sfdiagram/stencil "Stencil") and [BPMN-Shapes-Palette](/wpf/sfdiagram/BPMN-Shapes/BPMN-Shapes-Palette "BPMN-Shapes-Palette").

 ## Add BPMN Nodes/Groups into BPMNGroup at runtime
-we can add BPMN Nodes/Groups into BPMNGroup at runtime in two ways.
+You can add the BPMN Nodes or Groups into BPMNGroup at runtime in two ways.

   1. Drag and drop the BPMN Nodes or Groups from stencil to BPMN Group
   2. Drag and drop the BPMN Nodes or Groups from diagram to BPMN Group.

- * While resize/drag the child Node, if the child node bounds with in the group bounds, the group size will be updated along with that.
+ * While resize or drag the child Node, if the child node bounds within the group bounds, the group size will be updated along with that.

- The following image shows how to add BPMNNode into BPMNGroup at runtime.
+ The following image shows how to add BPMNNode into the BPMNGroup at runtime.

 ![BPMNGroup from diagram](BPMN-Shapes-Images/BPMN-GroupElement.gif)